cmward/text-scene/README.md

 # Scene Recognition for Text

 TODO:
-- Clean up horrible spaghetti code for handling command line arguments
+- Rewrite command line interfaces using argparse
 - Fix ParallelColumnCNN
+- refactor data loaders into data loaders and feature extractors
+- use SGDClassifier for maxent so we don't have to use lbfgs